kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 ---
-title: "An extensible and modular architecture for evaluation of dynamical systems in real world environments"
+title: "An extensible and modular architecture for evaluation of dynamic systems in real world environments"
 date: 2022-03-21T11:00:00+01:00
 draft: false
 math: true